1879 Bouctouche tornado

-The number of people killed in the tornado ranges depending on the source, however, the general number ranges from five to eight fatalities with the tornado injuring many.
+The number of people killed in the tornado ranges depending on the source; however, the general number ranges from five to eight fatalities with the tornado injuring many.
 In addition to the number of people injured and killed, the amount of destroyed dwellings resulted in many being homeless.

-The damage costs were estimated around $100,000 USD, which was a very high figure at the time.
+The damage costs were estimated around US$100,000, which was a very high figure at the time.